ionescuvictor/angular-forms-helpers/README.md

 # angular-forms-helpers

-This is something where i will various FormsController helpers or directives..
+This is something where i will put various FormsController helpers or directives..